 Ground transportation to event venues

-Not included are your round-trip flight from the United States to Chiang Mai/Phnom Penh, medical and/or travel insurance, some meals/snacks, personal expenses, or other cultural activities/shopping, and a few dinners.
+Not included are your round-trip flight from the United States to Chiang Mai and your return flight from Chiang Mai to the U.S., medical and/or travel insurance, some meals/snacks, personal expenses, or other cultural activities/shopping, and a few dinners.

-How do I book and pay for a flight from the United States, to and from Chiang Mai, Thailand?
+How do I book and pay for a flight from the United States, to and from Thailand?

 1. Purchase a ticket through an online travel site (Expedia, Travelosity, Yahoo Travel, etc.), or...